Rocket Monkeys: Production and development

-The development of the series begins in 2006.
-The two protagonist monkeys, Gus and Wally, are inspired by the complicity of the two creators of the series, Dan Abdo and Jason Patterson, friends since high school.
-Jason and Dan did some animation tests and sketches which they showed Michael Feder.
-Feder, a partner of Hornet Inc, then helped in the development of Rocket Monkeys, under the label of Hornet Films.
+The development of the series began in 2006.
+The two protagonists, Gus and Wally, were inspired by the complicity of the two creators of the series, Dan Abdo and Jason Patterson, friends since high school.
+Jason and Dan did some animation tests and sketches, which they showed to Michael Feder.
+Feder, a partner of Hornet Inc., then helped in the development of Rocket Monkeys under the label of Hornet Films.
 In 2007, the animation division of their studio closed.
 4Kids Entertainment then volunteered to take care of the pre-production of the series from spring 2008.

-At the beginning of 2012, production was completed and the animation was taken over by Atomic Cartoons in Vancouver.
+At the beginning of 2012, pre-production was completed, and Atomic Cartoons in Vancouver took over the animation.

 Episodes

 Broadcast and home media

-Rocket Monkeys had been broadcast in Canada on its original channel, Teletoon, since January 10, 2013.
-The series is available for digital per-episode purchase in Canada, and cannot be purchased in the U.S. in that manner.
-As of 2021, the series (with the exception of some episodes), can be seen on the completely free streaming service, Tubi.
+Rocket Monkeys was broadcast in Canada on the channel Teletoon from January 10, 2013, to November 23, 2016.
+The series is available for digital per-episode purchase in Canada, but not in the U.S. As of 2021, the series (except some episodes) can be seen on the completely free streaming service, Tubi.